Accessibility

 Make sure to test that a new widget is accessible!
 There are three basic steps in the translation between the DOM and the screen reader:

-Since ARIA attributes are being added directly to the DOM, an easy way to check that the attributes are in the right location is to use a DOM inspector like Firebug or the Chrome developer tools.
+Since ARIA attributes are being added directly to the DOM, an easy way to check that the attributes are in the right location is to use your browser's dev tools's DOM inspector.

 It is important to make sure that the browser raises the appropriate events in response to ARIA attributes, changes in focus, and changes in the widget itself.
 A Microsoft tool called the Accessible Event Watcher, or AccEvent, can allow you to check which events are being raised.